JayaswalPrateek/MyCSnotesForME/Data Strs.md

 }
 ```

-<mark style="background: #D2B3FFA6;">Circular Linked list:</mark> The last node of the linked list points to the head t
+<mark style="background: #D2B3FFA6;">Circular Linked list</mark>
+- the last node of the linked list points to the head of the linked list instead of `nullptr`
+- an empty linked list can never be circular as it needs at least one node and a head so that the head can point to node and node can point to the head
+	- just like how a bidirectional arrow cannot point to the same dot and needs at least 2 dots

 <mark style="background: #D2B3FFA6;">Doubly Linked List</mark>
 ```cpp